 Happy National Autism Awareness Month!

-And to celebrate, here is a book that does a great job explaining Asperger Syndrome.
+And to celebrate, here is a great book explaining Asperger Syndrome, among other things.

 For anyone who knows someone on the autism spectrum

 Twelve-year-old Catherine just wants a normal life.
 Which is near impossible when you have a brother with autism and a family that revolves around his disability.
 She’s spent years trying to teach David the rules – from ‘a peach is not a funny-looking apple’ to ‘keep your pants on in public’ in order to stop his embarrassing behaviors.

 But the summer Catherine meets Jason, a surprising, new sort-of friend, and Kristi, the next-door friend she’s always wished for, it’s her own shocking behavior that turns everything upside down and forces her to ask: What is normal?

 Does anyone remember ‘How to Speak Dolphin’ by Ginny Rorby?
 Well, similar to that book, the main female character must learn how to understand a brother with autism and a new friend with a different disability.